TheOkez/AWS-Basics/Task3/step3.md

 8. **Review and Create:** Review your configuration settings, and then click "Create function" to create your Lambda function.

-9.** Testing:** Once your function is created, you can test it using the Lambda console's built-in testing feature or by invoking it using the AWS SDK or CLI.
+9. **Testing:** Once your function is created, you can test it using the Lambda console's built-in testing feature or by invoking it using the AWS SDK or CLI.